rockyy/GitExplorer/README.md

   - List all repos bookmarked by user (should be searchable and can be sorted by time added)
   - Clicking on the repo should show:
-    i.
-Last 5 open issues along with users that created the issue ii.
-Clicking on the user, should show user’s avatar + location (if specified) iii.
-Clicking on location should open maps and show navigation between app user’s current location and the github user’s location
+    - Last 5 open issues along with users that created the issue
+    - Clicking on the user, should show user’s avatar + location (if specified)
+    - Clicking on location should open maps and show navigation between app user’s current location and the github user’s location

 - Location access be via native android module.